mrrcollins/kcs/README.md

 Scripts for Kenton City Schools
 ===============================

-This are a collection of scripts that are used at Kenton City Schools that may have more public appeal.
+These are a collection of scripts that are used at Kenton City Schools that may have more public appeal.